telerik/blazor-docs/getting-started/vs-code-integration/new-project-wizard.md

 # Create New Projects

-This article demonstrates how to use the Telerik extension for Visual Studio Code to create a new project that is pre-configured for the Progress&reg; Telerik&reg; UI for Blazor components.
+This article demonstrates how to use the Telerik Extension for Visual Studio Code to create a new project that is pre-configured for the Progress&reg; Telerik&reg; UI for Blazor components.

 ## Get the Extension

-To use the **Telerik UI for Blazor Template Wizard**, install the Telerik UI for Blazor Visual Studio Code extension. @[template](/_contentTemplates/common/general-info.md#vs-code-x-download)
+To use the **Telerik UI for Blazor Template Wizard**, install the Telerik UI for Blazor Visual Studio Code Extension. @[template](/_contentTemplates/common/general-info.md#vs-code-x-download)

 ## Start the Wizard